How do I troubleshoot Lambda function provisioned concurrency failure issues?

 0

-I configured provisioned concurrency for my AWS Lambda function but it failed to deploy with an "FUNCTION_ERROR_INIT_FAILURE" error.
+I configured provisioned concurrency for my AWS Lambda function, but it failed to deploy and I received a "FUNCTION_ERROR_INIT_FAILURE" error.

 Short description

-• You might have invoked the Lambda function with the $LATEST version of Lambda instead of the version with configured provisioned concurrency.
+• You invoked the Lambda function with the $LATEST version instead of the function version with configured provisioned concurrency.

 • There are missing or mismatched environment variables or issues with the Lambda function code.